Aykahshi/joker_state/README.md

 )
 ```

-Or with a more fluent API:
+Or use the fluent API:

 ```dart
 userJoker.perform(